Healthy Me - Healthy SC Leadership

 Operations Manager, Healthy Me - Healthy SC

-Mackenzie Sullivan is the Operations Manager for Healthy Me Healthy SCAs the Healthy Me - Healthy SC Operations Manager, Mackenzie Sullivan oversees all operational and financial matters across HMHSC programs.
-She also serves as a project manager closely monitoring the HMHSC budget and ensuring that HMHSC programs have the resources they need to improve healthcare access and outcomes in rural and underserved areas of South Carolina.
+In her role as the Operations Manager, Shelbie Patterson-White oversees all operational and financial matters across HMHSC programs.
+She also services as a project manager closely monitoring the HMHSC budget and ensuring that HMHSC programs have the resources they need to improve healthcare access and outcomes in rural and underserved areas of South Carolina.

 Chief Medical Officer, Healthy Me - Healthy SC